git-hulk/tcpkit/README.md

 # tcpkit
-A tool can analyze tcp packets with Lua
+A tool analyze tcp packets with Lua.